fs-sys/CVRMods/README.md

 ***Nameplates are seperate objects and will not impede on other mod features, you can disable or enable the nameplates live within the game to access incompatible features***
 > Directly editing your MelonPreferences.cfg file will not update the nameplates and cause issues.

+### Known Issues
+> There is an error thrown from method `NameplateManager.SetRawImage` for Error 404.
+This is due to Profile Pictures being broken on ABI's end and is the same error thrown for the normal nameplates as well

 ### Work in Progress
 - Badge instantiation